 No Waste Food Challenge run by Elizabeth’s Kitchen Diary and this month hosed by Utterly Scrummy Food for Families

 I’m sure you’ll love this Elderflower Curd so do leave a comment and rating below when you make it.
-Better still you can share a picture with me by tagging @FabFood4All on social media!
+You can also share a picture with me by tagging @FabFood4All on social media!

 Pin for later!

 Easy Lemon & Elderflower Curd

 - 200 g caster sugar

 - 2 unwaxed lemons juice and zest